Rohithegade02/Reqres-API-Assignment/README.md

     they can view, search, and filter users.
 3.  **Edit User**: Users can select and edit details of any user from the list.
     All updates are validated and saved via API.
+4.  **Delete User**: Users can delete any user from the list, with a confirmation modal to prevent accidental deletion.
+The user is removed from the list via API.
-4.  **Logout**: The user can log out anytime, which clears the token and redirects to the login screen.
+5.  **Logout**: The user can log out anytime, which clears the token and redirects to the login screen.

 ## API Error Handling 🚨